hajygeld/ResNet-for-ASL-Character-Recognition/README.md

 ## Usage

-The weights of the model are saved in `Best_Model` directory in this repository.
+The weights of the model are found here: [weights](https://drive.google.com/drive/folders/1jw8dWTwUMsE_8mEsMifVZp4QNX_ngwqh?usp=drive_link).

-# Train
+# Training

 To train the model from scratch, download the `augmented_data.npy` and `augmented_labels.npy` from the link [augmented_data](https://drive.google.com/drive/folders/1iRBEGGaEIdTs205GTU24fM8xOyqM4CIg?usp=sharing).
 Place the downloaded files in the empty `data/` folder within the project directory.
 Then from the project directory, open the train.ipynb file and run the cell.
 Alternatively, from the terminal, you can run the script `train.py` by